 Bear in mind that when you do a cash advance, you will incur other costs in addition to the Citibank cash advance fee.
 There’s a separate cash advance APR that applies immediately after you complete the transaction.
 The ATM owner may also impose additional charges.… read full answer

 To do a Citibank cash advance, you can either withdraw funds from an ATM or visit a local Citibank branch and ask the teller for a cash advance.
-For ATM transactions, you will need to request a 4-digit PIN from Citi customer service if you did not receive one after being approved for an account.
-Depending on your credit standing, you may be able to withdraw up to 50 percent of your … read full answercredit limit.
+For ATM transactions, you will need to request a 4-digit PIN from Citi customer service if you did not receive one after being approved for an account.… read full answer

 Cash advances are expensive, so it’s best to avoid them whenever possible.
 That’s true with all credit card companies, and Citibank is no exception.
 Citi’s cash advance fee is 5% (min $10).
 There may be additional bank fees if you withdraw cash from an ATM.
 There’s also a separate APR for cash advances.
 It’s typically higher than the card’s regular APR.